PrefectHQ/ControlFlow/docs/index.md

 ### 🤖 Agent
 AI agents are assigned to tasks and responsible for completing them.
 Each agent is designed to be "single-serving," optimized only for completing its task in cooperation with other agents and the broader workflow.

 ## Why not "super-agents"?

 Many agentic LLM frameworks rely on monolithic "super-agents": powerful, unconstrained models that are expected to achieve their goals by autonomously handling a wide range of tasks, tools, and behaviors.
 The resulting workflows are opaque, unpredictable, and difficult to debug.

 This approach naively assumes that the technology is more advanced than it actually is.
 LLMs feel like magic because they can perform a wide variety of non-algorithmic tasks, but they are still fundamentally limited when it comes to generalizing beyond their traning data and techniques.
 Moreover, the failure modes of agentic LLMs are difficult to identify, let alone fix, making them difficult to trust in production environments or with mission-critical tasks.

+In contrast to these "super-agent" approaches, ControlFlow promotes a modular, decoupled architecture where specialized agents are orchestrated to perform well-defined tasks, after which traditional software regains control of the application.
+This approach results in workflows that are more transparent, controllable, and debuggable, setting ControlFlow apart from other frameworks.

+## Use cases
+ControlFlow can be applied to a wide range of use cases, including:

+- Building chatbots and conversational AI systems
+- Automating content generation and summarization
+- Developing AI-powered research and analysis tools
+- Creating intelligent data processing pipelines
+- Enhancing existing applications with AI capabilities
+-
 ## Getting started

 To get started with ControlFlow, install it using pip: